sjb3d/caldera/docs/path_tracer.md

 * Simple fixed material model
   * Reflectance from per-instance constant and/or texture
   * All other parameters are either per-instance or global constants (for now)
-* ACES tonemapping using the approach in [BakingLab](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl)
+* Uses spectral rendering using 4 wavelengths per ray
-  * Render using either Rec709 (sRGB) or AP1 (ACEScg) primaries
+  * ACES tonemap using the approach in [BakingLab](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl)
 * Interactive renderer with moveable camera and debug UI

 ## Links